 The convicts housed in Alcatraz were not necessarily those who had committed the most violent or heinous crimes, but they were the convicts most in need of an attitude adjustment—the most incorrigible and disobedient inmates in the federal penal system.
 They had bribed guards and attempted escapes, and a trip to Alcatraz was intended to get them to follow the rules so that they could return to other federal facilities.

 9. It was possible to swim to shore.

 Federal officials may have initially doubted that any escaping inmates could survive the swim to the mainland across the cold, swift waters of San Francisco Bay, but it did happen.
-In 1962, prisoner John Paul Scott greased himself with lard, squeezed through a window and swam to shore.
+In 1962, prisoner John Paul Scott bent the bars of a kitchen window and swam to shore.
 He was so exhausted upon reaching the foot of the Golden Gate Bridge that police discovered him lying unconscious in hypothermic shock.
 Today, hundreds complete the 1.5-mile swim annually during the Escape from Alcatraz Triathlon.